The Budget Cycle

 Centrally Managed Funds

-The majority (over 50% of the total) of activity in the University’s operating budget falls in two centrally managed funds.
+The majority of activity in the University’s operating budget falls in two centrally managed funds, the General Fund (A0000) and Institutional Expense Fund (A0018).
 Year-end balances on these funds do not roll forward to the following fiscal year.

 General Fund (A0000)